27.7.18

 Shadow lightbox, 'The Perfect Day', by Minaz Jantz

-The LED fairy light switch is attached to the back of the lightbox where it has an on/off switch.
-Two small-type batteries can be replaced by flipping open the white plastic cover.
-The bonus of using the battery LEDs gives the freedom to display the lightbox sculptures anywhere in a room.
+The LED fairy light switch is ingeniously attached to the back of the lightbox, offering an on/off switch for convenience.
+The two small-type batteries can be easily replaced by flipping open the white plastic cover, giving you the freedom to display the lightbox sculptures anywhere in a room.
+The versatility of the battery LEDs is sure to inspire your creative process.

 Shadow lightbox, 'The Perfect Day', by Minaz Jantz

-The design of the shadow box is meant to complement the story while inviting the curiosity of viewers with the surreal effect of layered cut paper inside.
-The box is framed flamboyantly with glittery BEAUTIFUL handmade textured papers.
-I used the paper's designs of the dramatic ZigZag pattern for the frame and the tiled silver paper for detailed corners.
+The design of the shadow box is not just a complement to the story, but a personal invitation to the viewers to explore the layered cut paper inside.
+The box is framed flamboyantly with beautiful, handmade, textured papers, each carefully chosen.
+The paper's designs, such as the dramatic ZigZag pattern for the frame and the tiled silver paper for detailed corners, add a unique touch to the design, fostering a sense of connection and engagement.

-I do my own custom framing so have lots of saved pieces of sturdy foam core to which I can build anything 3 dimensionally without using POWER TOOLS!
-I use foam core and glue to make the lightbox and separation pieces for 11 layers of cut paper which creates the illusion of depth and shadow values.
+As someone who does their own custom framing, I have a stash of sturdy foam core pieces that I can use to build anything 3-dimensionally, without the need for POWER TOOLS!
+This freedom from power tools, coupled with the use of foam core and glue, allows me to create the lightbox and separation pieces for 11 layers of cut paper, which in turn makes the illusion of depth and shadow values.
+This process is sure to empower and equip you to take on your own creative projects with confidence.

 Shadow lightbox, 'The Perfect Day', by Minaz Jantz